ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 			];
 		```
 - Importing model into the controller
-  - Put this in the header of the associated controller file `use App\TypeAPost;`
+  - Put this in the header of the associated controller file `use App\TypeAEntity;`